CEvangelist/BBCI2003_data_classifier_by_machine_learning/README.md

 ### Packages

-* tensorflow or tensorflow-gpu V1.11 or above
+* tensorflow or tensorflow-gpu V1.11 or later
 * numpy
 * pandas
 * sklearn